Pitch to Pilot: Writing TV Drama

 The course will examine the development of a continuing serial drama in depth and trace each step of how productions are managed in-house, from initial idea to full concept, storylines, block outlines, futures and scripts.
 In parallel with this, each participant will also be given the opportunity to develop an original serial drama idea of their own.

 Applicants will be expected to have had some (not necessarily professional) writing experience.
-They will be required to complete substantial homework assignments to achieve full benefit.
+They will be required to complete substantial in-class and homework assignments in order to achieve the course objective of completing a full outline package and draft pilot script.
 Email access and sharing email contact are essential.

-The course has been designed with lengthy breaks between the final three sessions to maximise writing time and allow participants to complete the scripts of their original drama projects.
+The course has been designed with lengthy breaks between sessions to maximise writing time and allow participants to complete the scripts of their original drama projects.

-By the final week, each writer will have developed their own serial drama idea all the way to a pilot script and received one-to-one feedback on their project from Neil.
+By the final week, writers that have completed all their assignments will have developed their own serial drama idea all the way to a first draft pilot script and received one-to-one feedback on their project from Neil.

 All sessions take place from 10.30am to 4.30pm.